telerik/reporting-docs/quickstart/displaying-reports-in-winforms-report-viewer.md

 You need to specify how the report is created to let the Reporting engine know how to process it.
 For the purpose you need to use a [Report Source object]({%slug telerikreporting/designing-reports/report-sources/overview%}).
 Report sources can be server-side or client-side, which is determined by the processing instance           (a Telerik Reporting Viewer or a ReportProcessor instance).

->important Reports are always processed and rendered on the server machine.
+> Reports are always processed and rendered on the server machine.

 Once you have a properly configured Report Source, you can use it for a Telerik Report Viewer           or to [process a report programmatically]({%slug telerikreporting/using-reports-in-applications/call-the-report-engine-via-apis/embedded-report-engine%}).
 For displaying a Report in a Report Viewer see the list of available Telerik Reporting viewers in           [Using Telerik Reporting in Applications]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/overview%}).